mattrussi/gitlab-com-runbooks/docs/uncategorized/deleted-project-restore.md

 ## Rails console errors out with a stacktrace

 You may need to copy the production `db_key_base` key into the restore node.
 You can find the key in `/etc/gitlab/gitlab-secrets.json`.

+Once you've added this key, you will need to run `gitlab-ctl reconfigure` to get the changes working and a working console.

 ## Gitlab reconfigure fails